The chemicals in aqueous film-forming foam (AFFF) are unsafe and have been proven to cause cancer.

 Approximately 4,300 plaintiffs claim to have developed lung cancer due to their exposure.
 Lung cancer occurs when asbestos fibers cause scar tissue inside the lungs.
 Scar tissue interferes with oxygen exchange and eventually leads to death.

-Contact our law firm at (888) 424-5757 (toll-free phone number) for additional information about filing a claim, the current status of class-action AFFF lawsuit litigation, and the dangers to human health.
+Contact our AFFF fire-fighting foam lawsuit law firm at (888) 424-5757 (toll-free phone number) for additional information.

 Is AFFF Foam Toxic?

 Studies have shown that AFFF firefighting film-forming foams were toxic, caused health issues, and developed some form of cancer.
 The worst part is that this has long been known even though these products were used for years afterward.